openhab/openhab-docs/installation/linux.md

 {% include collapsible/body.html %}

-**Note:** The RPM files cannot currently be GPG signed or checked, only continue if you're happy installing without GPG verification.

 The RPM repo information should be defined inside a file, make a new file at `/etc/yum.repos.d/openhab.repo` with the following contents depending on your choice of release.
 You may add all three to the same file, but make sure the desired repo is is set to `enabled=1`: